JAW-Dev/wp-pro-dev-tools/README.md

-# WordPress Plugin Boilerplate
+# WP Pro Dev Tools
-A WordPress Plugin Boilerplate
+A WordPress Plugin for customizing your WordPress enviroment.